 50 Volt Line and 25 Volt Line Speaker Systems

-Less common, but still seen on some amplifiers are 50 volt line or 25 volt line outputs.
+Less common, but still seen on some amplifiers and speakers are 50 volt line or 25 volt line settings.
 The principles are the same for all voltages, but the lower the voltage, the more current, therefore the shorter the maximum cable length without significant line losses.

 Every speaker in distributed speaker systems needs to be connected to a step down transformer.
 This converts the high voltage level down to normal speaker level.